jhvanderschee/hugobricks/content/en/docs/bricks/_index.md

 weight: 2
 ---

+What is a Hugo Brick?

-What's a 'Hugo brick' ?
-An example is a Call To Action (CTA) brick.
-This brick contains a title, a text, a button and an image and shows up on many places in your website.
-Bricks are stackable.
-The brick is invoked by calling a shortcode with inner content… and pages basically become a set of shortcodes.
-So, if anything, a brick is a shortcode and not a partial.
+A Hugo brick is a reusable, stackable content block—such as a Call To Action (CTA) brick with a title, text, button, and image—that can appear on multiple pages across a site.
+Bricks are called as shortcodes with inner content, making pages a series of stackable shortcodes.

-That being said… the design difference between a partial and these shortcodes is mainly that we want the content to be in between the shortcode tags, thus on the page itself.
-This makes the page look like an actual content page (split up by shortcode tags).
-The shortcode tags determine how (each part of) the content is rendered.

-You might wonder what the difference is between a Hugo 'shortcode' and a Hugo 'brick'.
-Shortcodes are placing reusable content in a kind of 'inline' way (say in between two paragraphs).
-An example of a shortcode is a video.
-Bricks are complete sets of content.
-An example of a brick is a 'Call to action brick'.
-Below you find a list of available bricks.
+While bricks function as shortcodes, not partials, the design choice to place content between shortcode tags allows the page to display structured content directly in the markup.
+Shortcodes determine how each content part is rendered, keeping the page content-focused.

+Difference between Hugo Shortcodes and Bricks:

+- Shortcodes: Inline reusable content (e.g., a video) within text.
+- Bricks: Full content sections (e.g., a CTA block) designed as stackable page elements.

+Below is a list of available bricks.

 {{< subpages >}}